lmullen/jsr/_source/issues/vol14/crow.markdown

-small part of Richmond's religious landscape, Wilson demonstrates the ways various Buddhist traditions share space and practices while also creating a place for newcomers, many of whom come from a Protestant background..
+small part of Richmond's religious landscape, Wilson demonstrates the ways various Buddhist traditions share space and practices while also creating a place for newcomers, many of whom come from a Protestant background.
 For instance, he notes how there is little advertising and many of the new members refrain from sharing their newfound religious leanings with their family and friends.
 Similarly, the temple had to fight for years to obtain tax exempt status because the practices did